You are here

-- Visit US Department of Veterans Affairs to find out if you qualify for Educational Benefits.
-Once you have determined your eligibility, complete the Veterans Online Application for VA Benefits (VONAPP)
+- Visit US Department of Veterans Affairs to find out what education benefits you qualify for

 About 6 to 8 weeks.

-Yes, students are certified initially after enrollment at which time housing/living benefits are processed.
-Students are then re-verified after the “Add/Drop” period.
-At which time, their tuition benefits are processed.
+Yes, students are initially certified after enrollment at which time housing/living benefits are processed.
+Students are then re-verified after the "Add/Drop" registration period, at which time, their tuition benefits are processed.

 Submission of military transcripts will be evaluated as transfer credit.
 Students can also submit transcripts from previous colleges or universities.